leptos-null/PrayerTimes/README.md

     - 30 minutes before time

 On iPhone and iPad, view prayer times for any day, with pages dedicated to today and tomorrow.
-Visualize the quibla direction with a map overlaid with the shortest line connecting your location to the Kaaba.
-On supported devices, find the quibla direction using the compass.
+Visualize the qibla direction with a map overlaid with the shortest line connecting your location to the Kaaba.
+On supported devices, find the qibla direction using the compass.

 On Apple Watch, view a rolling set of prayer times, beginning with the current prayer.
-On supported devices, find the quibla direction using the compass.
+On supported devices, find the qibla direction using the compass.